 - Divvy sack dual stage stuff sack to share the weight load

 - Price – could come with some better ‘extras’

-At 26.4 square feet, the Tenshi is a bit smaller than the Kunai, and a little heavier at 5.14 lbs.
+At 26.4 square feet, the Kunai, and weighs 5.15 lbs.
 There’s a good reason for that difference, as the floor uses 70D PU ripstop nylon instead of 30D.

 The canopy is twice as thick, making it stronger than other single-walled tents.
 It’s durable, easy to pitch, and you’ll like the company’s “sleep tight” anchor system too.